Deltares/hydromt/docs/user_guide/intro.rst

 - **Models**

-  HydroMT defines a model-agnostic *Model API* which provides a common interface to data components of a model such as (static) grids, vectors, forcing, states and simulation configuration, see :ref:`Working with models in HydroMT <model_main>`.
+  HydroMT defines a model-agnostic *Model API* which provides a common interface to data components of a model such as (static) grids, vectors, mesh, forcing, states and simulation configuration, see :ref:`Working with models in HydroMT <model_main>`.
   Models can be :ref:`built from scratch <model_build>` or :ref:`updated <model_update>` based on a pipeline defined in a model configuration :ref:`.ini file <model_config>`.
-  The Model API for each supported model and methods to build or update that model are implemented in :ref:`model plugins <plugins>` that need to be installed alongside HydroMT to work with a supported model.
-  Available model methods vary per model plugin and are documented for each plugin at their respective documentation websites.
+  The Model API supports different generalized (e.g. gridded, lumped and mesh models) and specific (plugins) model classes and methods to build or update that model.
+The :ref:`model plugins <plugins>` need to be installed alongside HydroMT to work with a supported model.
+Available model methods vary per model plugin and model classes and and are documented for each plugin at their respective documentation websites and on the :ref:`API reference <api_reference>`, respectively.

 - **Methods and workflow**